-While he initially supported, and was influenced by, many of the ideas presented by eugenics, we can see that it was sometime around 1935, during his ethnographic studies, that Price began to question the validity of some eugenics theories about disease.
+While he initially supported and was influenced by, many of the ideas presented by eugenics, we can see that it was sometime around 1935, during his ethnographic studies, that Price began to question the validity of some eugenics theories about the disease process.
 Traveling to remote areas of Switzerland, the Scottish Isles, Polynesia, and Africa, he became convinced that the health of peoples he referred to as “primitive” declined rapidly once their traditional diets were replaced with processed foods.

 Price collected some 15,000 photographs, 4,000 slides, and numerous filmstrips.
 He also took copious notes about indigenous diets, analyzing the nutritional value of native food based on what was known about vitamins and nutrition at the time.
 Price concluded that America’s health crisis had more likely been brought on by the introduction of processed foods, rather than “race-mixture” or the propagation of “defective germ-plasm,” and that these processed foods had led to an epidemic of malnutrition and tooth decay.

 Price argued that when traditional communities abandoned indigenous diets and adopted Western patterns of eating, they began to suffer from typical Western diseases.
 He concluded that Western methods of commercially preparing and storing foods stripped away vitamins and minerals necessary to maintain health.